NVIDIA/CUDALibrarySamples/MathDx/README.md

+# MathDx Package

+The **MathDx** package is a comprehensive collection of NVIDIA device extension libraries that empower CUDA developers to run advanced mathematical operations directly inside their GPU kernels, leveraging kernel fusion for maximum efficiency and flexibility.
+These libraries are crafted to work seamlessly together, providing a unified solution for high-performance computations, data processing, and random number generation — all without unnecessary host-device data transfers.
+MathDx delivers performance portability across hardware generations, abstracting low-level GPU architecture details so developers can focus on algorithms rather than hardware-specific tuning.

+* **cuBLASDx**: Device-side extensions for selected linear algebra routines, including efficient General Matrix Multiplication (GEMM) performed within kernels.
+* **cuFFTDx**: Device-side Fast Fourier Transform library, enabling in-kernel FFT calculations for signal processing and scientific computation.
+* **cuSolverDx**: Device-side matrix factorization, linear solve, least squares, eigenvalue solver, and singular value decomposition routines, supporting scientific and engineering workflows within a kernel.
+* **cuRANDDx**:  Random number generation library aiming to be a modern replacement for `cuRAND RNG device APIs <https://docs.nvidia.com/cuda/curand/device-api-overview.html#device-api-overview>`_.
+* **nvCOMPDx**: Compression and decompression capabilities built into device code, essential for high-throughput streaming and storage applications.

+**See [MathDx documentation](https://docs.nvidia.com/cuda/mathdx/index.html) for more details.**

-# MathDx Library - API Examples
+# MathDx Examples

-This folder includes examples for cuFFTDx, cuBLASDx, cuSolverDx, cuRANDDx, and nvCOMPDx libraries available in the MathDx [package](https://developer.nvidia.com/mathdx) package.
-The examples are also shipped in the package.
+This folder includes examples for all libraries that are part of [MathDx package](https://docs.nvidia.com/cuda/mathdx/index.html): cuFFTDx, cuBLASDx, cuSolverDx, cuRANDDx, and nvCOMPDx.
+The examples are also shipped in the latest MathDx package, however, this repository may be updated more often, i.e., between MathDx releases.

 ## [cuBLASDx](cuBLASDx)